Table of Contents

-What are the Eid al-Fitr dates in Egypt for 2025?
+Eid al-Fitr 2026 date in Egypt

 The Islamic calendar is lunar and based on the moon’s sighting compared to the Gregorian calendar, a solar calendar.
 Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid al-Fitr can only be performed under cover of the night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-How is Eid al-Fitr celebrated in Egypt?
+Eid al-Fitr celebrations in Egypt

 Eid al-Fitr, known as the “Festival of Breaking the Fast,” symbolizes a time of joy and gratitude, marking the end of Ramadan.
 In Egypt, this celebration blends religious devotion with communal festivities, creating a unique cultural experience.